rosenrose/gimp-make_OCR_easy/README.md

 Usage: Click each bubbles with Fuzzy Select Tool.
 Then run the script.

-Notice: It will take time about 10 seconds for each image.
+Notice: It will take time within 10 seconds for each image.
 <br/><br/>
 ![bad](https://raw.githubusercontent.com/rosenrose/gimp-cutSpeechBubble/master/pic1.png)
 <br/><br/>